uncbiag/Awesome-Foundation-Models/README.md

 # Awesome-Foundation-Models
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Curated list of awesome foundation models for vision and language tasks.
+A curated list of foundation models for vision and language tasks.
 Papers without code are not included.

 ## Papers
 ### Survey